Code-Jones/spam-your-friends-with-python/README.md

 ## Prerequisites
 1. Python (current version 3.8.1)
-2. Selenium for webscraping
+2. Selenium for web scraping
 3. Python BeautifulSoup
 4. Python Requests
-5. Google chrome (current version 83.0.4103.116)
+5. Google Chrome (current version 83.0.4103.116)
 6. Gmail account with **less secure apps** turned off (highly suggest making a test account for this)

 **Important**
-This uses a chromedriver to scrape images.
+This uses a Chrome driver to scrape images.
-Please make sure the driver in the package is the same version as the current chrome browser you are using!
+Please make sure the driver in the package is the same version as the current Chrome browser you are using!
 Link =>https://sites.google.com/a/chromium.org/chromedriver/downloads

 https://www.python.org/downloads/